A-Z Soccer Gameday Guide

 The following policies have been developed with spectator and participant safety in mind.
 Failure to abide by the following policies may result in ejection and/or legal proceedings.

-Smoking will not be permitted inside the Cougar Soccer facility.
+Smoking is not permitted inside Lower Soccer Field.

 Admission is not charged at WSU Soccer home matches.